-The good news is that God has guaranteed that mercy.
+The good news is that God has guaranteed us his mercy.
 He sent his Son to die for us.
 Because of Jesus’ death for us, God remains righteous even though he declares the wicked to be justified (Romans 4:5; 5:6).
-God presented Jesus “as a sacrifice of atonement…to demonstrate his justice” in leaving sin unpunished (Romans 3:25).
+God presented Jesus “as a sacrifice of atonement…to demonstrate his righteousness” in leaving sin unpunished (Romans 3:25).

 As odd as it may sound, the death of Christ was a demonstration of God’s justice – because it shows that God has the right to forgive sin.
 In forgiving us, God does not just pretend that sin does not matter.
 Rather, he shows how much it matters by sending his Son to die for us, that is, by taking our sins upon himself.
 God has done everything that was needed so that he can justify the ungodly – he does not violate his own righteousness when he declares us righteous and acceptable.

 This is grace.
 Since Christ died for us, we can be forgiven.
-Paul makes it clear that we are justified by faith (Acts 13:38; Romans 3:22, 26; 4:24; 5:1; etc.).
-We are accepted by God as his children — this is the heart of the good news of God’s kingdom.
-We don’t deserve it — it comes by grace — but it is guaranteed by God.
-The means of salvation is a gift of God (Ephesians 2:8).
+We are justified by faith (Acts 13:38; Romans 3:22, 26; 4:24; 5:1; etc.).
+We are accepted by God as his children – this is the heart of the good news of God’s kingdom.
+We don’t deserve it – it comes by grace – but it is guaranteed by God.
+Salvation is a gift of God (Ephesians 2:8).

 Which law to obey?

 So far, so good, say some people.
-God brings you into his kingdom if you have faith.
+God brings you into his kingdom if you believe in Jesus.
 Now that you are here, they say, you should obey God.
-Specifically, you should obey the commandments he has given his people, commandments we find in the Holy Scriptures — clear commands regarding circumcision, festivals, Sabbaths, etc.
+Specifically, you should obey the commandments he has given his people, commandments we find in the Holy Scriptures – commands regarding circumcision, festivals, Sabbaths, etc.

 This was the Galatian heresy: false teachers said that Christians had to have both the old and the new covenants, both Moses and Christ, both law and faith, both merit and grace.
 It was an emphasis on continuity, on covenant faithfulness, on living by every word of God.
 It sounded logical, it sounded worshipful, but it was fundamentally flawed.

 It is true that Christians should obey God, but the Law of Moses is the wrong law.
-The book of Galatians makes it clear that the Law of Moses is obsolete.
+The book of Galatians shows that the Law of Moses is obsolete.
 Its authority has expired, and we are no longer “under the law.”
-Paul even says that the Sinai covenant produced a religion of bondage (Galatians 4:24-25), but that Christians are free.
+Paul says that the Sinai covenant produced a religion of bondage (Galatians 4:24-25), but that Christians are free.

 We are children of the promise, children of the free woman (3:29; 4:31).
 “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery” (5:1).
 If you try to be justified by the law, then you will be alienated from Christ, and you will have fallen out of grace (verse 4).
 Paul emphasizes that we “were called to be free” (verse 13).